kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 }
 {% endhighlight %}

-In the above example the broken down code now becomes much clearer to read and easier to test.
-As can bee seen below
+In the above example, the broken down code now becomes much clearer to read and easier to test.
+Each component can be run individually, making feedback faster and easier for you to know where and when something has broken.

 {% highlight csharp %}
 [TestMethod]